GIScience/climate-action-land-consumption/resources/info/methodology.md

 The basic and detailed tables as well as the treemap include the following three output variables:

-**Total Land Area [ha]**
-- The total land area, in hectares, occupied by a given land use object.
-- Example: Buildings occupy 31.22 ha in Bergheim, Heidelberg.

 **% of Consumed Land Area**
 - The proportion of consumed land taken up by each land use object.
 - Example: Buildings account for 35.38% of consumed land in Bergheim, Heidelberg.